 About the Course

 The Indoor Environmental Professional (IEP) course is developed by leading experts including committee members of the first Australian Standard.
 As the only nationally accredited training program of its kind in Australia, the course equips you with the full skill set needed to assess, test, and verify mould issues in water-damaged buildings, from initial inspection through to post-remediation clearance.
 Aligned with the newly released Australian Standard for mould assessment and remediation (AS-IICRC S520:2025), and this course ensures your practice meets current professional expectations and emerging regulatory benchmarks.
+Students are expected to dedicate approximately ten hours per week to homework and self-study in addition to attending the online training sessions.

 Course Structure